GeoDaCenter/opioid-policy-scan/data_final/metadata/Homeless_Population.md

 ### Comments/Notes:
 Point in time counts were geocoded from addresses provided then spatially joined with different levels of information to give a proxy for homelessness.
-[here](/https://docs.google.com/presentation/d/1rD77sVr92OaUWKWavb6j5cs0XLdReiKXEEG6fOPShYs/edit?usp=sharing) is the methodology for the proxy for homelessness and how data collection is performed.
+[Here](/https://docs.google.com/presentation/d/1rD77sVr92OaUWKWavb6j5cs0XLdReiKXEEG6fOPShYs/edit?usp=sharing) is the methodology for the proxy for homelessness and how data collection is performed.

-**Note on missing data:** Missing and/or unavailable data are coded as -999.
+**Note on missing data:** Missing and/or unavailable data are coded as blank cells or _NA_.